PhysicalAddons/physical-starlight-and-atmosphere-docs/docs/getting-started.md

 1. Install the PSA add-on (version 1.8+).
 2. Enable the add-on inside the *Blender Preferences*.
-3. Add the *Atmosphere* inside the *Blender Viewport*, which will make the presets visible inside Blender.
+3. Add the *Atmosphere* inside the *Blender Viewport*, which will make the presets visible inside the add-ons _N Panel_.
-4. In the n panel under ''presets'' pick a preset of your liking.
+4. In the _N Panel_ under `Presets` tab pick a preset of your liking.
 5. You should now see the preset in your scene!

 ??? summary "Troubleshooting: Concerning previous versions of Presets"